New York Genealogical and Biographical Society: Library

 The Society's former collection consisted of more than 80,000 books, some 40,000 manuscripts, and over 25,000 microforms and computer media.

 The library's major focus was New York State genealogy and local history.
 For New York's colonial period, the library's resources were unparalleled.
-Other well represented areas included the New England and Middle Atlantic States.
+Other well represented areas included the New England and Mid-Atlantic.
 There was also an extensive collection of reference books for beginning genealogists of every background.

 The Manuscript Collection, in particular, was a treasure-trove of unpublished material on early New York families.
 Items consisted of original deeds, wills, etc. as far back as the 16th-century, unpublished genealogies and genealogists' research notes, transcriptions of New York church and cemetery records, genealogical charts, maps, personal diaries, vital records from family bibles, papers of prominent genealogists and historians as well as other relevant genealogical material.

-The library was permanently closed on 1 June 2008; all material was donated to the New York Public Library.
+The library was permanently closed on June 1, 2008; all material was donated to the New York Public Library.

-Portrait Collection
+Portrait collection

 Shortly after the dedication of the Society's 58th Street building in 1929, plans were made for the artistic enhancement of the building with the use of suitable portraits.
 Clarence Winthrop Bowen, president of the Society (1907–1931), after whom the third floor gallery was named, and Samuel P. Avery, Jr., art connoisseur, Trustee and Benefactor, raised gifts for a small endowment for this purpose.

 Some of the portraits were gifts, while a number were commissioned by the Society or purchased.
 Fifteen of the works were painted by Frank O. Salisbury (1874–1962), one of the most popular English portrait painters of the twentieth century.
 Photographs of a number of the paintings have been reproduced in The New York Genealogical and Biographical Record, and citations are given in the catalog as appropriate.
 The Avery Art and Publication Fund enabled the Society to acquire portraits and publish high quality illustrations in the Record for over fifty years.

 In 1992 eight portraits given by the Delafield Family Association were added to the collection.

 With the move to smaller quarters the Society is unable to exhibit the entire collection.
 As a result, those portraits they are unable to exhibit are in storage or given, on loan, to other groups or societies who are able to provide a forum for some of these portraits.